-- A lack of independent review through the implementation of the DQMS quality review process. - An oversight by the caseworker when completing the review of responsive records. - An oversight by management in the review of the case files.
+- An oversight by the caseworker when completing the review of responsive records. - An oversight by management in the review of the case files.

 The timely identification and reporting of all inadvertent unauthorized disclosures of sensitive information is critical to quickly initiate any needed investigation or recovery of information.
-A prompt report decreases the possibility that the information may be compromised and used to perpetuate identity theft or other forms of harm to taxpayers or the Government.
+A prompt report decreases the possibility that the information may be compromised and used to perpetuate identity theft or other forms of harm to taxpayers or the Federal Government.
 Disclosure officials addressed the disclosures with the disclosure specialists and their managers who processed and reviewed the requests we identified.
 Disclosure officials responded that the appropriate actions were taken to report all of the inadvertent disclosures once we notified them of our concerns.